 - The specimen can get adulterated, substituted, or diluted.

-- They have a limited window of detection (typically 1 to 5 days).
+- They have a limited window of detection (typically one to five days).

 - They constitute an invasive or embarrassing form of alcohol testing.